quicwg/base-drafts/draft-ietf-quic-transport.md

   endpoint SHOULD stop sending MAX_STREAM_DATA frames when the receive stream enters a "Size Known" state.

-* The limit on streams for a stream of a given type is sent in MAX_STREAMS frames.
+* The limit on streams of a given type is sent in MAX_STREAMS frames.
 Like MAX_DATA, an updated value is sent when a packet containing the most recent MAX_STREAMS for a stream type frame is declared lost or when the limit is updated, with care taken to prevent the frame from being sent too often.

 * Blocked signals are carried in BLOCKED, STREAM_BLOCKED, and STREAMS_BLOCKED frames.
 BLOCKED streams have connection scope, STREAM_BLOCKED frames have